Scandal Season 3, Episode 2 Review: What Did You Think of “Guess Who’s Coming to Dinner”?

 Read spoilers at your own risk!
 For more on Wetpaint Entertainment's philosophy on spoilers, click here.

-Catch the next episode of Once Upon a Time on Sunday, October 13 at 8 p.m.
-ET on ABC.
+Catch the next episode of Scandal on Thursday, October 17 at 10 p.m.
+ET/PT on ABC.